yusufJinadu/Bitly/readMe.md

 5. To run the tests on Headlessly, run `npm run test-headless-en`

-more details about the project icluding assumptions and propsed improvements can be found in the Assesment_Yusuf_Jinadu file
+more details about the project including assumptions and propsed improvements can be found in the Assesment_Yusuf_Jinadu file